diyjac/SDC-P4/README.md

 ![Project Video Frame 562](./output_images/project_video_frame562.png)

-And was successfull in reaching 100% confidence on both left and right lane lines again, with a pixel count of 8549 for the left lane line and 2882 pixel count for the right lane.
+And was successful in reaching 100% confidence on both left and right lane lines again, with a pixel count of 8549 for the left lane line and a 2882 pixel count for the right lane.

 #### 4.1.3 Frame 638